inbarajaldrin/mcp-client-example/README.md

 # Use a specific model
 npm start -- --server="my-server" --provider=openai --model="gpt-4o"
 ```

+> **Important:** When using `npm start`, you must use the double dash (`--`) to pass arguments to your script.
+This tells npm to pass everything after `--` to your script.
+Without it, `npm start --all` will not work correctly because npm treats `--all` as an npm argument, not a script argument.

 For published package (when installed via npm):
 ```bash